-The modern excimer lasers is equipped with a guiding system, which ensures a perfect centering of the treatment, this system follows the slightest movement of the eye during the operation even if the patient has difficulty fixing the indicated point.
-In addition, a special extremely accurate iris recognition system ensures a perfect alignment between the pre-operatively examined eye with corneal topography and aberometry and the operated eye.
+The modern excimer lasers are equipped with a guiding system, which ensures a perfect centering of the treatment; this system follows the slightest movement of the eye during the operation even if the patient has difficulty fixing the aiming point.
+In addition, a special extremely accurate iris recognition system ensures a perfect alignment between the pre-operatively examinated eye with corneal topography and aberometry and the operated eye.

 The ablation happens on the surface of the cornea; the surgeon has to remove the epithelium; this takes one minute, and then the laser can treat on this “new surface”.
 The treatment is short, less than one minute, and is not painful.
 At the end, the eye will be protected by a bandage contact lens, or by a patch.

 Two variants of this technique: Epi-lasik (where the epithelium is removed with a special instrument, and Lasek, where the epithelium is removed with an alcohol solution.